orb-lang/helm/doc/md/design/maestro-and-messages.md

 >     tend to leave this out until we actually need it\-\-indeed until we need
 >     it \*more than once\*, the first time I would just write a forwarder
 >     function on the receiver itself\.

+I considered and rejected that architecture\.

+Each target in a call path needs the same flexibility as the receiver of the message\.
+The parsimonious way to handle that is to pass an entire Message in the case where the primary receiver is forwarding the message to an Actor in its call heirarchy\.

+We're going to want to bake message dispatch into the class definition of an Actor, they're all going to be able to receive them\.
+So it will automatically unwrap the envelope and dispatch the Message\.

+\-\-\-\-\-

 This gives us everything we need for an Actor to take action, but it then needs to reply in many cases, so we need more for that\.